joemas08/jmasoneCubessProject/README.md

 <h4>Brief overview of the project</h4>
 <p>This project utilizes the API from <a href="https://www.wufoo.com">wufoo.com</a> that is used with their form
 submissions.
 It pulls all the submissions to a specified form and currently sends this information to a designated database in the project called form_submission.db.
-This database file will be created on the first run of the program.</p>
+This database file will be created on the first run of the program.
+After the database is created, a reactive <a href="https://pypi.org/project/PyQt5/">PyQt5</a> GUI will be displayed with all of the submitters to <a href="https://j1masone.wufoo.com/forms/cubes-project-proposal-submission/">my wufoo form</a> and their correlating information when they are clicked on.</p>
 <br>
 <h4>Database Used</h4>
 <p>I have used a SQLite database.
-It has the one table <i>form_submissions</i> that has all the correlating fields from <a href="https://j1masone.wufoo.com/forms/cubes-project-proposal-submission/">my wufoo form</a>.</p>
+It has the one table <i>form_submissions</i> that has all the correlating fields from my wufoo form.</p>
 <br>
 <h4>How to install & run the project</h4>
 <ol>Clone the Repository</ol>